 V. The Birth of Christ is the Birth of Peace

 St. Leo begins the final section of his sermon with a quote from John’s Prologue: we are in Christ, are born, not of blood or of the will of the flesh or of the will of man, but of God.
 John 1:13.
-As we celebrate Jesus’s birth, we must also remember that we too are born on God on this day.
+As we celebrate Jesus’s birth, .
 It is our birth as well.
 Leo emphasizes that we have peace with those of whom we are at one mind.
 We can be at peace with others in vice and wrong-doing but are called is to be at peace with God.
 The question Leo asks of us is where is our treasure?
 Matt 6:21.
 If we treasure the things of this world, then we will be dragged down to this world, but if we treasure those things in heaven, then we will be pulled upwards into heaven.
 For the promise is that as we ascend into God’s presence, then the Spirit will bring us into oneness with God.
 Of all times in the year, it is Christmas that should bring us into the peace of God.